hyperledger/anoncreds-rs/docs/design/w3c/spec.md

     * encoded
       as [base64 attachment](https://github.com/hyperledger/aries-rfcs/tree/main/concepts/0017-attachments#base64url)

-##### Data Integrity proof
+##### non-AnonCreds Integrity proof

-In order to better conform to the W3C specification AnonCreds based credential also requires including of [Data Integrity Proof](https://www.w3.org/TR/vc-data-model/#data-integrity-proofs) which must be generated using one of NIST-approved algorithms (RSA, ECDSA, EdDSA).
+In order to better conform to the W3C specification AnonCreds based credential also allow including of non-AnonCreds [Data Integrity Proof](https://www.w3.org/TR/vc-data-model/#data-integrity-proofs) which must be generated using one of NIST-approved algorithms (RSA, ECDSA, EdDSA).

-Including Data Integrity proof allows to use verifiable credential without access to a Ledger.

 #### Expiration